Polykids - Positive Guidance

 Rationale

-Children’s potential is nurtured through effective and consistent guidance that promotes their self-esteem, self-worth, and mana.
-Teachers will provide a positive role model for all children which develops the child’s ability to develop skills of positive self-management.
+Tamariki’s potential is nurtured through effective, and consistent guidance that promotes their Self-esteem, Self-worth, and Mana.
+Kaiako will provide a positive role model for all tamariki which develops the tamaiti ability to develop skills of positive self-management.

 Compliance